 Offer a small bonus or discount to those customers who pay you on time.

-Chase after those who owe you money or consider employing the services of a debt collection agency if you are owed large sums of money.
+Chase after those who owe you money, or consider employing the services of a debt collection agency if you are owed large sums of money.

 You could consider renegotiating your credit with your creditors to buy yourself more time.

 Don’t continue to take orders that you are unlikely to be able to complete in an attempt to make more money.
-This is false economy and will only lead to you upsetting customers and damaging your reputation.
+This is a false economy and will only lead to you upsetting customers and damaging your reputation.

 Put restrictions on overtime and consider reducing staff hours if you need to.